Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Discussion and Conclusion

 Thousands of count maps of GRBs and non-GRBs were used, and the valid training set, validation set, and test set were built, see Table \ref{table:data set} for detail.
 The selected 2560 GRBs were multiplied by the number of triggered detectors, and they were taken as the samples of GRB category.
 These samples were distributed into data sets in three time period.
 Correspondingly, daily data products after filtering out the burst TTE data were randomly selected as samples of non-GRB category.
 Our sample construction method is conducive to minimizing the limitation of insufficient positive sample size as much as possible.
 Moreover, the reasonable ratio of each dataset is advantageous to ensure the balance of data distribution.
 Furthermore, the time period distributing of samples would avoid data confusion.
 There are three types datasets that contain samples with bin size of 256, 128, and 64\,ms, respectively, and the purpose is to consider the effect of time resolution.
 A total energy of 128 channels were chosen for all samples.
 Therefore, the pixel matrix of count maps of samples is 128*1875, 128*938 and 128*469.

 There are three single network models structured in our work, named as \textit{plain}-CNN, ResNet and ResNet-CBAM, respectively, shown in Figure \ref{fig:network_architectures}.
-Base on the general Conv-block, we added a residual module, a attention module, and appeared to be working well.
+Base on the general Conv-block, we progressively added residual modules, residual-attention modules to the \textit{plain}-CNN model, and appeared to be working well.
 The three models are trained on three data sets with different time bins separately.
 We find that the ResNet-CBAM model achieved the highest accuracy on the 64\,ms data set.
 This model incorporates the attention mechanism of spatial and channel dimensions, as proposed by \citet{model_block_CBAM}, to significantly enhance the feature extraction ability, which is crucial for improving classification.
+The training curves of models in Figure \ref{fig:learning_curve} show tendency of overfitting, even though we employed the data expansion, dropout and early stopping mechanisms.
+Subsequently, collection of burst events, data augmentation, and model hyper-parameter optimization may solve this problem.
 Relatively, as shown clearly in Table \ref{table:network metrics} and Figure \ref{fig:confusion_matrix}, models with same architecture that trained on data sets of smaller time bin shown better performance.
+The models achieve high accuracy in the training set, validation set and test set.
+The model's comparable accuracy on the validation and test sets indicates its strong generalization capability.
 Intuitively the ROC curves in Figure \ref{fig:model_ROC} have indicated the powerful classification ability of ResNet-CBAM model.
 It is possible that count map with shorter time bins contains more fine-grained information of bursts, as it is generally agreed that the variation of some burst structure behave differently within different time bin \citep{relate_diff_bin_explain}.
 Different model architectures exhibit varied performance as due to their feature extracting capability.
 We tried to fuse those single network models through four combinations.
 Overall of fusion architecture is shown in Figure \ref{fig:network_fusion}.
 Four fusion algorithms with new FC layers are structured and trained with three different bin size data sets with their performance shown in Table \ref{table:network_fusion}.
 Fusion models improve accuracy indeed, however, they consume more computing resources and the improvement is not impressive yet.